Karakhanid language

 Karakhanid vocabulary was influenced by Arabic and Persian loanwords, but the language itself was still noted to be similar to the Old Uyghur language.
 The language was written using the Arabic script.
 Mahmud al-Kashgari's Dīwān Lughāt al-Turk and Yūsuf Balasaguni's Kutadgu Bilig are considered to be important literary works written in Karakhanid language.

 History

 It was spoken between the 5th-15th centuries.
-It is one of the three parts of the Old Turkish period.
+It is one of the three parts of the Old Turkic period.
 According to Ligeti's classification, it is divided into three periods: